 The erroneous impression that Hitler was some sort of leftist seems to stem, in my estimation, from two premises, both of which are historically inaccurate.
 The first is the official name of the Nazi Party, which in its full form was the "National Socialist German Workers' Party" (NSDAP in German).
 That certainly does sound like a leftist party, doesn't it?
 In reality, though, the "socialism" of the Nazi Party had nothing to do with how that term is traditionally defined, and as we have seen, the Nazis actually hated socialists.
 The presence of the word in the name of the party was essentially a marketing tool.
 The same kind of thing happened in the later 20th century when Stalinist regimes and puppet states would call themselves the "People's Democratic Republic of" whatever country they were.
 A rose by any other name.

-Few subjects in history are more apt to be misused in modern political debates than Hitler, the Nazis or anything connected with World War II–just witness what madness ensues when politicians start talking about “appeasement.”
+Few subjects in history are more apt to be misused in modern political debates than Hitler, the Nazis or anything connected with World War II.
 But historical fact stands apart from political spin.
-Let’s get the facts right.
+Let's get the facts right.
 Hitler was not a leftist or a socialist.
-He just wasn’t.
+He just wasn't.
 No modern attempt at revisionism can change the past.